Working with the Oracle connector

 When used in a trigger, this column must be incremental.
 This constraint is required because the trigger uses values from this column to look for new rows.
 In each poll, the trigger queries for rows with a unique key value greater than the previous greatest value.

-Click here for a detailed example Let's use a simple example to illustrate this behavior.
-We have a New row trigger that processed rows from a table.
+A New row trigger processed rows from a table.
 The unique key configured for this trigger is ID.
 The last row processed has 100 as it's ID value.
-In the next poll, the trigger will use >= 101 as the condition to look for new rows.
-Performance of a trigger can be improved if the column selected to be used as the unique key is indexed.
+The trigger uses >= 101 as the condition to look for new rows in the next poll.

 # Sort column